slavanga/baseguide/README.md

 # [Baseguide](http://basegui.de)
-Baseguide is a lightweight CSS framework for robust and scalable base styles.
+Baseguide is a lightweight and robust CSS framework powered by Sass.

-## Features
+##Features
 * Bootstrap based grid with extendable breakpoints
 * CSS-only custom form controls
 * Consistent vertical rhythm and modular scale built in